lirantul123/FlightSimulator/README.md

 - Select a plane and click "Start".

 ---
-Built with the help of an AI assistant.
+Built with blood, sweat and tears.